cnhguy/FootPrint/README.md

 ## Cloning The Repository:

 1) On the repository page, select `Clone or download` and copy the link provided
+2) `cd` into the directory in which you want to store the project
+3) run this command git clone <url> where the url is the link from step 1

+Congrats you have cloned the repository.

+## Importing to IntelliJ

+Once you have cloned the repo, you can follow these instructions to import the project to IntelliJ:

-2) On the Intellij start page, select `Checkout from Version Control` and `Git`
+2) On the Intellij start page, select Import and then select the FootPrint folder and follow the prompts
-3) Paste the URL from step 1 into the URL field and choose your desired directory and hit `Clone`
+3) Once FootPrint is imported, you will see a pop-up that says `Unlinked Gradle Project`; select the option to link it
 4) Select `use gradle 'wrapper' task configuration` and continue (the other default settings can be kept if desired)

 Congrats!
-You have cloned the repository.
+You imported the project to IntelliJ.

 ## Build and Test: